 Teaching these days is tough.
 Even before Covid, fewer people were entering the teaching profession.
 In one survey from 2019, half of teachers said they would not want their children to follow in their footsteps.
-And with technology and shorter attention spans competiting with your grammar lessons, the temptation to avoid teaching it is understandable.
+And with technology and shorter attention spans competing with your grammar lessons, the temptation to avoid teaching it is understandable.
 So how do you get students to like grammar lessons?

 The key to have students enjoy learning grammar is to look at it from the student’s point of view.
 Kids want to learn how to do stuff, so focus your instruction on what they can do with their newfound grammar knowledge.
-They might not come to fall in love with grammar, but at least they won’t be dreading grammar lessons.
+They might not fall in love with grammar, but at least they won’t be dreading grammar lessons.